Skip to main content

 Oakland Hall

 Oakland Hall opened in the fall of 2011 as the campus’s second LEED Gold Certified residential facility.
-This nine story building will house more than 700 students in the North Campus Community, making it the largest residential facility on campus.
-Oakland Hall’s green features include: recycled construction materials; Energy-STAR appliances; solar reflective roof to reduce urban heat island effect; water efficient landscaping; dual-flow toilets and low-flow showerheads; and energy efficient lights and lighting control system.
+This nine story building houses more than 700 students in the North Campus Community, making it the largest residential facility on campus.
+Oakland Hall’s green features include recycled construction materials, Energy STAR appliances, solar reflective roof to reduce urban heat island effect, water efficient landscaping, dual-flow toilets and low-flow showerheads, and energy efficient lights and lighting control system.

 Physical Sciences Complex

 The Physical Sciences Complex (PSC) opened in spring 2014 and earned LEED Gold Certification.
 This Complex includes a remarkable array of high-tech laboratories with equipment unsurpassed by any university facility in the country.
-Green features of this building will comprise of: low emitting construction materials; 20% of materials contain recycled content; water efficient landscaping to reduce the potable water consumption by 50%; groundwater used for non-potable fixtures reducing the potable water consumption; an extensive green roof; lighting control systems to reduce energy consumption when the building is unoccupied or when the ambient lighting levels are exceeded; and an under floor ventilation system to increase the efficiency of the heating and cooling system.
+The construction phase of the complex utilized low emission construction materials with 20% of materials containing recycled content.
+Water efficiency is achieved through landscaping strategies that reduce potable water consumption by 50% and using groundwater for non-potable fixtures to reduce potable water consumption.
+The complex also features lighting control systems to reduce energy consumption when the building is unoccupied or when the ambient lighting levels are exceeded and an under floor ventilation system to increase the efficiency of the heating and cooling system.
+An extensive green roof also aids in stormwater management.

 University House

 The University House, a 14,000 square foot facility located on the west side of the University of Maryland's College Park campus, achieved LEED Gold status.
-Green features of this building comprise of a geothermal heating and cooling system; solar water heating; low energy lighting systems; energy smart machine room-less elevator; and use of significant amount of recycled material.
+Green features of this building include a geothermal heating and cooling system, solar water heating, low energy lighting system, energy smart machine room-less elevator, and significant use of recycled material.

 Pocomoke Building

-Originally constructed in 1946, the Pocomoke Building is a LEED Gold Certified building along Route 1.
-Sustainable features of the renovation that contributed to the achievement of Gold certification include water efficiency, building reuse, use of recycled content and local materials in construction, and construction waste management.
-The building reduced water use by 41% and achieved building reuse at 81% after diverting 84% of construction waste management.
+Originally constructed in 1946 and updated in 2013, the Pocomoke Building is a LEED Gold Certified building along Route 1.
+Sustainable features of the renovation that contributed to the achievement of Gold certification include water efficiency, building reuse, and use of recycled content and local materials in construction.
+The building reduced water use by 41% and achieved building reuse at 81% after diverting 84% of construction waste.

 Chincoteague Hall

 Chincoteague Hall is the first LEED Gold Certified Renovation project at UMD.
-The renovation process of the 22,648 square foot building still managed to divert 92% of construction waste away from landfills.
-Green renovations of this building include:
+The renovation process of the 22,648 square foot building managed to divert 92% of construction waste away from landfills and use 10% recycled materials.
+Green renovations of this building include a new plumbing system that conserves water and minimizes waste, automated motion sensor lighting, and fitted windows and doors to guarantee energy efficiency.

 Wye Oak Building

 Completed in January 2014, the Wye Oak Building houses units of the Building Landscape Services Department.
-The 12,774 square foot building was certified LEED Silver in July 2015, and won three Green Globes from the Green Building Initiative.
-Green building features include capture and treatment of over 90% of stormwater, cool/reflective roof to reduce urban heat island effect, water use reduction of 36% compared to a baseline, 23.2% energy efficiency increase, and recycled or locally source building materials.
-Over 91.87% of on-site generated construction waste was diverted from the landfill during this project.
+The 12,774 square foot building was certified LEED Silver in July 2015, and awarded three Green Globes from the Green Building Initiative.
+Green building features include the capture and treatment of over 90% of stormwater, reflective cooling roof to reduce urban heat island effect, water use reduction of 36% compared to a baseline, and 23.2% energy efficiency increase.
+Over 90% of on-site generated construction waste was diverted from the landfill during this project and and recycled or locally source building materials were utilized.

 Additional Green Buildings